 The 1st and 2nd Ukrainian Fronts were now to make parallel thrusts in a south-westerly direction on the axes between Vinnitsa and Podolsky via Mogilev and between Kirovograd and Pervomaysk, while the 3rd and 4th Ukrainian Fronts were to deliver concentric blows on Nikopol and Krivoi Rog.

 The first phase of the offensive was to be undertaken by the 63 infantry divisions of the 1st Ukrainian Front.
 On the morning of 24 December the attack began against Raus’s 4th Panzerarmee, and as it developed the frontage of Vatutin’s assault broadened to 200 miles (320 km).
-The main thrusts were made by General Leytenant Vasili I. Kuznetsov’s (later General Leytenant Andrei A. Grechko’s) 1st Guards Army, General Leytenant Pavel S. Rybalko’s 3rd Guards Tank Army and General Leytenant Konstantin N. Leselidze’s 18th Army toward Zhitomir, and by General Leytenant Kirill S. Moskalenko’s 38th Army and General Leytenant Mikhail Ye.
+The main thrusts were made by General Leytenant Vasili I. Kuznetsov’s (from 15 December General Leytenant Andrei A. Grechko’s) 1st Guards Army, General Leytenant Pavel S. Rybalko’s 3rd Guards Tank Army and General Leytenant Konstantin N. Leselidze’s 18th Army toward Zhitomir, and by General Leytenant Kirill S. Moskalenko’s 38th Army and General Leytenant Mikhail Ye.
 Katukov’s 1st Tank Army toward Vinnitsa.

 The main thrust of the 1st Ukrainian Front was therefore to be delivered in the centre, with two tank and three infantry armies striking to the south-west while the two infantry armies on the northern and southern flanks fanned out to the west and south respectively.